jplindstrom/p5-autobox-Transform/README.md

 autobox::Transform - Autobox methods to transform Arrays and Hashes

+# NOTE

+This module supercedes autobox::Array::Transform which was unfortunately named.
+The old module is deprecated and will soon disappear.

 # SYNOPSIS

-    # These are equivalent ways to transform arrays and arrayrefs
+    # Comparison of vanilla Perl and autobox version

-    ### map_by - method call
+    ### map_by - method call: $books are Book objects
     my @genres = map { $_->genre() } @$books;
     my @genres = $books->map_by("genre");